 By no means does it live up to the standards set by the Cornell Tech design.

-And just for added flavor, it destroys trees and park space long neglected by RIOC, using questionable claims for an “arborist study” it does not provide.
+And just for added flavor, it destroys trees and park space long neglected by RIOC, using questionable claims from an “arborist study” it does not provide.

 Other resident concerns RIOC doesn’t address at all…